 Carrying firearms on the A.T. requires a lot of forethought and planning

 In general, ATC discourages the carrying of firearms on the Trail for the reasons noted below.
 On federal lands administered by the National Park Service (NPS) and the U.S. Forest Service (USFS), possession of a firearm must be in compliance with the law of the state in which the federal land is located.
 Many hikers feel the carrying of firearms is unnecessary and contrary to the social nature of the Trail.
 Firearms can be turned against you or result in an accidental shooting and are extra weight.
 If you plan to carry, be sure to acquire training beforehand and mentally prepare yourself for using the firearm.
 Because laws related to carry and concealed carry vary by state and land unit, it’s best to contact the forest, park, or state land unit through which you’ll be passing to ensure that you are aware of the relevant laws and have acquired any necessary permits.
-Firearms are not permitted in NPS buildings, including visitor centers.
+Firearms are not permitted in post offices and NPS buildings, including visitor centers.

 More information about laws pertaining to carrying firearms in various locations along the A.T. can be found here: